agmeyer4/noaa_csl/README.md

 │   │   │   │   │   ├── daytype
 │   │   │   │   │   │   ├── sector_regridded.nc
 ```
-Where "base" data is the downloaded and organized data from the CSL servers, "regridded" data is are the regridded files, and:
+Where "base" data is the downloaded and organized data from the CSL servers, "regridded" data is are the regridded (or standardized in the case of point sectors) files, and:
 ```
 sectors:
     area_ag = agriculture area sources (NEI2017)